-GlobeMed at the University of Chicago partners with ASPAT to improve the quality of life for people affected by tuberculosis in Lima, Peru.
+GlobeMed at the University of Chicago partners with ASPAT-Peru to fight discrimination and improve the physical and mental health of tuberculosis patients in and around Callao

 GlobeMed at the University of Chicago + ASPAT